Existence of processes violating causal inequalities on time-delocalised subsystems: Acknowledgements

 \section{Acknowledgements}

-This publication was made possible through the support of the ID\# 61466 grant from the John Templeton Foundation, as part of the “The Quantum Information Structure of Spacetime (QISS)” Project (qiss.fr).
-The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
-This work was supported by the Program of Concerted Research Actions (ARC) of the Universit\'{e} libre de Bruxelles and by the \emph{``Investissements d'avenir''} (ANR-15-IDEX-02) program of the French National Research Agency.
+This publication was made possible through the support of the ID\# 61466 grant and ID\# 62312 grant from the John Templeton Foundation, as part of the \href{https://www.templeton.org/grant/the-quantum-information-structure-of-spacetime-qiss-second-phase}{``The Quantum Information Structure of Spacetime'' Project (QISS)}.
+The opinions expressed in this project/publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.
+This work was supported by the Program of Concerted Research Actions (ARC) of the Universit\'{e} libre de Bruxelles and by the French National Research Agency through its \emph{``Investissements d'avenir''} (ANR-15-IDEX-02) program and the ANR-22-CE47-0012 project.
+J. W. is supported by the Chargé de Recherche fellowship of the Fonds de la Recherche Scientifique FNRS (F.R.S.-FNRS).
 O. O. is a Research Associate of the Fonds de la Recherche Scientifique (F.R.S.–FNRS).
+Published with the support of the University Foundation of Belgium.